BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 You can select the setting that you would like to use from these selections at the back of the microphone.
 You can simply slide the switch to your chosen number of a setting.
 Afterward, you can start recording using this microphone.

 But what do these three settings indicate?
-Well, the three settings at the back indicate the numbers 1, 2, 3.
+Well, the three best blue snowball settings at the back indicate the numbers 1, 2, 3.
 These numbers refer to the following positions:

 Position 2: on the other hand, has a cardioid setting with a -10dB pad.
-It is perfect for music recording and is best for live music and loud sound sources.
+It is perfect for music production and is best for live music and louder sounds sources.
 This setting lets you reduce the mic’s sensitivity, allowing loud vocalists and instruments to come out crystal clear and free of distortion.

 Position 3: however, carries an omnidirectional polar pattern.
 It is perfect for recording multiple sources of sounds in large room settings.
 It is ideal for conferences, environmental recordings, and interviews.